Your iPhone has been compromised Removal Guide

 |Elimination||Clean the machine with anti-malware tools.
-You can remove Your iPhone has been compromised with a mobile antivirus application|
+You can remove message with a mobile antivirus application|

 When you encounter Your iPhone has been compromised pop-up, you can try to exit the browser window and avoid any infiltration of the cyber threats like PUPs or malware.
 In some cases, users claimed that they were unable to close down the alert.
 In such a case, you should press the circular Home button and swipe up – this will close down the browser.

-However, when these pop-ups and redirect appear constantly, it indicates that adware-type potentially unwanted program is already running on the OS.
-You should note that having anything similar to this Your iPhone has been compromised virus on the machine can lead to more damage than you think.
-In most cases, scammers behind these campaigns mainly focus on getting particular credentials from the user directly.
+However, when these pop-ups and redirect appear constantly, it is a sign of an adware-type infection that could be running on the OS.
+You should note that having anything similar to this virus on the device can lead to more damage than you think.
+In most cases, scammers behind these campaigns mainly focus on getting user credentials and other valuable data.

-Another tip that we can give you when dealing with Your iPhone has been compromised is to react as soon as possible, so all the associated programs, installed applications, and the main PUP gets eliminated completely.
-For that, you should use the anti-malware tools such as SpyHunter 5Combo Cleaner or Malwarebytes and scan the device thoroughly.
+Another tip that we can give you when dealing with this virus is to react as soon as possible, so all the potentially unwanted applications are eliminated comprehensively.
+For that, you should use anti-malware tools such as SpyHunter 5Combo Cleaner or Malwarebytes and scan the device thoroughly.
 For system fixing, we recommend FortectIntego.

-Nevertheless, you can remove Your iPhone has been compromised from the machine entirely with proper anti-malware tools.
-You need to employ antivirus program, run a full system scan, and follow suggested steps that allow the thorough PUP elimination.
+Nevertheless, you can delete this virus from the machine entirely with proper anti-malware tools.
+You need to employ an antivirus program, run a full system scan, and follow suggested steps that allow thorough PUP elimination.

 Your iPhone has been compromised is the pop-up message that looks like a real iOS message and tries to scam people.